 Connect the calibrated reference manometer by means of a T-piece to the pneumatic system.
-Inflate to the maximum pressure and open the rapid exhaust valve.
+Inflate

 Measure the time between the pressure values specified in 6.2.3.

 A.7 Method of test for the thickness of the scale marks and the scale spacing